nualagr/dargan-health-foods/TESTING.md

 &#9745; Purchase my desired products using a secure online payment system.

-By entering their credit card details within the Card input on the Checkout page users can purchase their desired items.
+By entering their credit card details within the card input on the 'Checkout' page users can purchase their desired items.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-credit-card-input-tablet-device.png "Screenshot of the credit card input on a tablet device.")